ironwheel/nextjs-dharma-connect/apps/email-agent/utils/README.md

 ### Arguments

-- `--from-campaign`: The campaign key to rename from (required)
+- `--from-campaign`: The current campaign name to rename from
-- `--to-campaign`: The campaign key to rename to (required)
+- `--to-campaign`: The new campaign name to rename to
-- `--dryrun`: Show what would be changed without making actual changes
+- `--id`: (Optional) Process only a specific student by ID
-- `--id`: Process only the student with the specified ID
+- `--dryrun`: (Optional) Show what would be changed without making changes

 ### Examples